jakekugel/uiuc-cs418-jakugel2/README.md

 * **grid-based texture mapping** - storing multiple texture maps in a grid, and referencing different regions of grid on per-instance basis, also for higher performance.
+* **mobile device support** - the web page is functional on mobile devices, the frame rate might not be as high as on a standard computer.

 This page was developed for the final project for class CS-418 at the University of Illinois at Urbana-Champaign, taught by Professor John Hart, as part of the